SpotOnInc/pre-commit-yq/.github/CONTRIBUTING.md

 ### Finish with the documentation

-Create and populate a new hook section in [README](../README.md) which will includes hook description and usae examples.
+Create and populate a new hook section in [README](../README.md) which will include the hook description and usage examples.